hpihkala/ethwatch/ethwatch-client/README.md

 ```
 const ethWatch = new EthWatch({
 	chain: 'ethereum',	// Name of the chain to connect to
-	confidence: 0.5, 	// Ratio of nodes that must agree on an event before it's passed to the application
+	confidence: 0.5, 	// Between 0 and 1, this is the ratio of seed nodes that must report an event before it's passed to the application
 })
 ```

 ## Future development
-TODO: tolerance for websocket rpc connection failure
-TODO: check usage example above
 TODO: tests
-TODO: handle changes in publisher set
+TODO: handle changes in seed node set
 TODO: ability to wait N block confirmations on top of events
-TODO: Optimize web package size by only bringing in relevant modules of ethers?
+TODO: optimize web package size (by only bringing in relevant modules of ethers?)